joshjriley/crud-php/aa-dev-notes.md

 ## TODO
+- Config option to specify defining manual drop down list for any column.
 - Date picker for db type date (solution not that great)
+- Combine insert and edit code into one.
 - Text cutoff and/or warning on varchar size
-- Change query form to use <,>,= for numeric db types
+- Change query form to use <,>,= for numeric db types and date range for date types
 - Figure out why modDate is not auto-updating on edit (prob b/c of hidden input)
-- Config option to specify defining manual drop down list for any column.
 - Logging option for history.
 Log to file?
 - Simple security option?
 - check/uncheck all for column select